jcame/MicrobiomeAnalyst_UCPH-FOOD/README.md

 By nature every dataset is different and therefore, I cannot come up with an "universal/standard" analysis to all datasets.
 Instead, with this workflow I hope you will get a glance and ideas of the different analysis (and combination of them) that you could apply to your own data in order to maxize and extract the biological meaning from it.

+You should know that there are many open-source toolboxes specialized for these kind of analyses (e.g., QIIME2 (written in python3|bash), PhyloSeq (written in R), metagenomeSeq (written in R), etc.).
+The reason why I am not using them here, it is because I would like students to get

 # Example Dataset